 Moderate Calorie Reduction

-By reducing your calorie intake a little, you will speed up your metabolism, which will allow you to burn more calories at a faster rate.
+By reducing your calorie intake a little, you are less likely to slow down your metabolism, which tends to happen with more dramatic calorie restriction.
 Therefore, it would be ideal to reduce your daily caloric intake by 250–500 calories for better results (8).
-This means that instead of having 4-5 meals per day, have 5-6 smaller meals or snacks throughout the day.
+This could mean that instead of having 3 meals per day, you might have 5-6 smaller meals or snacks throughout the day.

 A balanced meal with protein, carbohydrates, and fat is what your body needs to function properly.
-Carbohydrates provide glucose (energy) needed by our bodies, while proteins help with repairing muscles.
+Carbohydrates provide glucose (energy) needed by our bodies, while proteins help with repairing muscles, and fats have many functions.

 Varying your meals every day will make it easier to stick to your diet.
 It also encourages the consumption of different kinds of foods which are more helpful in losing weight than just eating chicken, rice, and broccoli for seven consecutive days.
 This doesn’t mean that you should only eat salads or drink juice for a week.
-You can vary your daily meals with simple easy recipes but still include the three main sources of food (as long as they’re healthy).
+You can vary your daily meals with simple easy recipes but still include the three main sources of lean protein, complex carbohydrate and healthy fat.

 Occasionally Indulging In Treats